2. Significant accounting policies

 Derecognition of financial instruments

-A financial asset (or a part of the financial asset) is derecognized from the Company's balance sheet when the contractual rights to the cash flows from the financial asset expire or it transfers the financial asset and the transfer qualifies for derecognition under Ind AS 109.
+A financial asset (or a part of the financial asset) is derecognized from the Company's balance sheet when the contractual rights to the cash flows from the financial asset expire or it transfers the financial asset and the transfer qualifies for derecognition under ind AS 109.
 A financial liability (or a part of the financial liability) is derecognized from the Company's balance sheet when the obligation under the liability is discharged or cancelled or expires.

-Impairment test of investments in Subsidiaries and Associate Companies
+Impairment test of investments in Associate Companies

-The recoverable amount of investment in subsidiaries and Associate companies is based on estimates and assumptions regarding in particular the future cash flows associated with the operations of the investee Company.
-Any changes in these assumptions may have a material impact on the measurement of the recoverable amount and could result in impairment.
+The recoverable amount of investment in Associate companies is based on estimates and assumptions regarding in particular the future cash flows associated with the operations of the investee Company.

 2.9 Inventories